 - LGBT+ Physicists is a resource website for lesbian, gay, bisexual, transgender, intersex, queer, questioning, asexual, pansexual, not-cisgender and not-straight (as well as friendly cis and straight) physicists, but also collects resources that will be useful to those working in other sciences and beyond.

-- NOGLSTP (National Organization of Gay and Lesbian Scientists and Technical Professionals) has a mission to empower lesbian, gay, bisexual, transgender, and queer individuals in science, technology, engineering, and mathematics by providing education, advocacy, professional development, networking, and peer support.
+- Out to Innovate (NOGLSTP -- National Organization of Gay and Lesbian Scientists and Technical Professionals) has a mission to empower lesbian, gay, bisexual, transgender, and queer individuals in science, technology, engineering, and mathematics by providing education, advocacy, professional development, networking, and peer support.

 - oSTEM (Out in Science, Technology, Engineering, and Mathematics), Inc. is a 501(c)(3) non-profit professional association for LGBTQ+ people in the STEM community.
 With almost 90 student chapters at colleges/universities and professional chapters in cities across the United States and abroad (including PRISM), oSTEM is the largest chapter-based organization focused on LGBTQ+ people in STEM.